TAbdiukov/GMod-E2/README.md

 ### [RP](/Expression2/RP)
 Miscellaneous RP-related code.
 * **[BuyHealth RP](/Expression2/RP/buyhealth.txt)** – Automatically buys health if the owner's health is below 100%.
 Useful for RP.
 Requires client concmd permissions.
 * **[Chat Spy](/Expression2/RP/chat_spy.txt)** – Prints all detected chat commands by players.
-Useful for RP and other environments where the chat is not global.
+Useful for RP and other environments where chat is not global.
 * **[WhoKilled](/Expression2/RP/WhoKilled.txt)** – If owner is killed, informs the owner who killed them and how.
 Useful for RP and other environments where the kill display is hidden.

 ### [.old](/Expression2/.old)
 ##### [E2 Proxy old](/Expression2/.old/E2_Proxy_old.txt)
-* **Brief**: A script from an **unfinished** project to passing HTTP data over the server's IP address.
+* **Brief**: A script from an **unfinished** project to pass HTTP data over the server's IP address.
 Frontend needs yet to be written.
 * **Scope**: IRL, networking
 * **Status**: **Unfinished**.
-Frontend needs to be yet written.
+Frontend needs to be written.

 ##### [E2-DOS](/Expression2/.old/E2-DOS.txt)
 * **Brief**: Old implementation of CLI OS.
 Akin to Apple I in functionality and performance.
-Can work with different types of screens (Text Screen, Console Screen, EGP), takes Wire Keyboard input, can execute programs.
+Can work with diverse types of screens (Text Screen, Console Screen, EGP), takes Wire Keyboard input, can execute programs.
 However, the idea was conceived during early E2 days, and the code suffers from lack of local variables (new addition to Expression2), lambdas, and general need for optimization.
 * **Scope**: IRL, computing
 * **Status**: **Unmaintained**.
 Code needs refactoring.

 ##### [Hoyo's MIDI Player Original](/Expression2/.old/Hoyo's_Midi_Player_original.txt)
 * **Brief**: Plays online MIDI music on the server.
-Original version has some problems.
+The original version has some problems.
 * **Scope**: IRL, player.
 * **Status**: **Superseded (old version)**